-If you have any other questions please feel free to reach out to us and we’ll be happy to you with more information.
+If you have any other questions please feel free to reach out to us and we’ll be happy to help you with more information.

 CBD is an acronym for Cannabidiol, a non-psychotropic compound found in the Cannabis plant.
 All mammalian species possess the endocannabinoid system (ECS) which regulates many vital bodily functions such as sleep, appetite, immune systems responses, hormone production, and mood to name a few.
 CBD works by interacting with this endocannabinoid network to assist its task of maintaining bodily homeostasis.

 Full-Spectrum CBD is plant extract that contains the hundreds of different plant compounds in hemp.
 Research has proven that Full-Spectrum CBD products are much more effective to treat symptoms as all these compounds, as a whole, contribute to the medicinal benefits as they work synergystically.

 CBD Isolate is only the pure, singular, crystallized CBD molecule itself – without any of the hundreds of other plant compounds found in Full-Spectrum.
 We highly encourage you to read our recent blog post that scientifically contrasts Full-Spectrum CBD and CBD Isolate so you can know the difference and see why Full-Spectrum CBD is more beneficial.